bolt/docs/docs/extensions/extension.md

 ```

 Obviously, you should tweak the two commands above to match your set up, using
 the correct path and package `name`.
+Note the
+additional `:dev-master` in the command below.
+This explicitly instructs
+composer to install the master branch, which is then picked up by Studio to
+work on in parallel.

 After you've installed the local extension, you can verify that Bolt recognizes
 it correctly, by running the following: